Userid:

 Bookmarks

 Lost in the deepness of the filesystem tree?
 Save the path to important folders as bookmarks.
-The bookmark button in the menu bar opens the bookmark list and with a single mouse click you can navigate back to the eleventh subfolder level where your important configuration files reside (this is just an example!).
+The bookmark button in the menu bar opens the bookmark list and with a single mouse click you can navigate back for example to a subfolder where your important configuration files reside.
 Bookmarked folders are also included in the reduced fastpath folder tree.

 Statistics

-WebFileSys can determine various statistical data about a directory tree and display it as graphical charts.
+WebFileSys can determine various statistical data about a directory tree and display it as graphical charts, for example as a sunburst diagram.

 The optional download statistic function counts the downloads of each file.